JustToThePoint English Website Version

 Mutually exclusive:

 1. A point cannot be both an interior point and an exterior point.
-If z were both, there would be disks D1z ⊆ S and D2z ⊆ ℂ - S. The intersection of these disks would be empty, but both contain z, which is a contradiction.
+If z were both, there would be disks D1z ⊆ S and D2z ⊆ ℂ - S. The intersection of these disks would be empty, but both contain z, which is obviously a contradiction.

 2. A point cannot be both an interior point and a boundary point.
 If z were an interior point, there would be a disk Dz ⊆ S. This disk contains no points of ℂ - S, contradicting the definition of a boundary point.